 *Merit Upgrades: Students who are accepted early in the admissions cycle are allowed to provide updated academic information for scholarship consideration until December 1st.
 After December 1st all merit scholarship offers made will become final and all merit decisions after December 1st will be made at the time of admission with information on hand and will also be final.
 Academic information provided after December 1st or achieved after December 1st will not be considered for merit scholarship purposes.

 Maine’s Top Scholars

-The top 20 accepted students from Maine who apply for this scholarship program will receive a scholarship that covers 100% of tuition and fees2.
+The top 20 accepted students from Maine who apply for this program will receive a scholarship that covers 100% of tuition and fees2.
 Top Scholar awards are renewable for 4 years with a maintained 3.3 GPA.